GilSasson/KeepMoving/README.md

 #

 # LSTM model
- check out the LSTM_test.ipynb colab.
+ Check out the LSTM_test.ipynb colab.
 We advise to take more data using the LiDAR at different distances as discussed in the final report.
  - Current LSTM model uses data from lidar_test.csv file.

 # Kenji Koide's people tracking can be found here